-Christian Eder´s contemporary abstract artworks and paintings exhibited in different spaces and work constellations: The exhibition and room views shown here include paintings on canvas as well as objects.They are reflections on the interplay of line, color and light.
+Christian Eder´s contemporary abstract artworks and paintings exhibited in different spaces and work constellations: The exhibition and space views shown here include paintings as well as objects.They are reflections on the interplay of line, color and light.

 Eder’s abstract painting take a fundamental look both at the potentials of color and sensory perception, and the limits of traditional painting.
 The starting point is always the challenge of how to cope with an area.
 The emerging interplay allows contrasts between black and white, color and non-color, area and line, shape and shapelessness to develop into dynamic picture arrangements, mostly in a square format.

 "Greetings from Manhattan" is a characteristic work of the latest series of these paintings.
 The picture was created over a long period of time in a process of overpainting, adding vertical and diagonal fields and lines.
 Their surface appears before the eye as a dense system of lines and bands, executed in alternating rhythm up to the edges of the picture.
 The painting, whose execution is strictly bound to the surface, begins to move and oscillate: The surface becomes space.